PowerDNS/pdns/docs/guides/algoroll.rst

 This means that a DS for either the old or new algorithm is sufficient for validation.
 We can now switch the DS - there is no need to have DSes for both algorithms in the parent zone.

-Using ``pdnsutil show-zone example.com`` or ``pdnsutil export-zone-ds example.com``, extract the new DNSKEYs or new DSes, depending on what the parent zone operator takes as input.
+Using ``pdnsutil zone show example.com`` or ``pdnsutil zone export-ds example.com``, extract the new DNSKEYs or new DSes, depending on what the parent zone operator takes as input.
 Note that these commands print DNSKEYs and/or DSes for both the old and the new algorithm.

 Check the DS TTL at the parent, for example: ``dig DS example.com @c.gtld-servers.net`` for a delegation from ``.com``.